HIRO-MicroDataCenters-BV/rhio/README.md

 ## Stream

 rhio does not offer any direct APIs to subscribe to message streams.
-To consume data the regular NATS JetStream API is used.
+To consume data the regular NATS JetStream API is used and messages need to be validated as they are encoded in the p2panda Operation format.